-To this end, the Paris Climate agreement, signed in 2016 by every government in the world, agreed to limit the amount of warming to 1.5 degrees celsius above the average of 1990 global temperatures.
+These greenhouse gases have built up in the atmosphere since the start of the Industrial Revolution, and especially over the past 50 years.
+They have warmed our world by 1 degree celsius, which has started affecting our weather, our daily lives, and our wildlife.
+We need to do something about this if we are to continue to enjoy a relatively stable global climate.
+The Paris Climate Agreement, signed in 2016 by every government in the world, agreed to limit the amount of greenhouse gases in the atmosphere to keep warming to 1.5 degrees celsius above the average of 1990 global temperatures.
 But what does this figure mean to us in our day to day lives?
-It probably makes sense to break down what it means for each of us.
+Let’s break down what it means for each of us as individuals.

 Possible?
 Not Possible?

 At a first glance, that may look impossible.
 The average carbon footprint in the UK is around 14 tonnes per person per year.
 If you are lucky enough to be wealthy it could easily be double or three times that.
 However, this is the other point about a three tonne footprint: I believe it to be very achievable.
 My carbon footprint is currently around 5 tonnes per year.
 I still have a car, take foreign holidays, eat some meat and dairy in my diet, and I do lots of other things that the ‘green handbook’ would say were wrong.
 The total also includes two tonnes of government infrastructure activity, which, whilst essential to our modern and privileged lifestyles, is also very high and could quite easily be significantly reduced if the political will existed.